 - Jeremy Taylor, Works, R. Heber, ed., Vol. VIII, pp. 335‒337, in More and Cross, Anglicanism, 432. ↑

 - Book of Common Prayer, 589‒90.
 See also the form for “A Confession of Sin” included with the “Additional Prayers and Thanksgivings” in the 1662 Book of Common Prayer, 699.
 Some Anglo-Catholic authors maintain, along with the classical Anglican tradition, that venial sins are serious in themselves and should not be diminished.
 Examples include Darwell Stone, Outlines of Christian Dogma, 3rd ed.
-(New York: Longmans, Green, and Co., 1903), 199, and John A. Porter, ed., Anglican Dogmatics: Francis J. Hall’s Dogmatic Theology Abridged in Two Volumes, vol. 2, Bk.
+(New York: Longmans, Green, and Co., 1903), 199, and John A. Porter, ed., Anglican Dogmatics: Francis J. Hall’s Dogmatic Theology, vol. 2, Bk.
 IX, The Sacraments (Nashotah, WI: Nashotah House Press, 2021), 521n1.
 Nonetheless, this does not preclude such authors from simultaneously affirming, alongside the Romanists, that private confession is necessary to remit mortal sin.
 See Porter, Anglican Dogmatics, 510. ↑